jpsilvashy/jpsilvashy.github.com/_posts/2012-07-29-setting-up-ubuntu-with-ruby-193-on-amazon-ec2.md

 sudo apt-get install git build-essential
 </pre>

-So to clear things up, that'll install Git, and the complication tools you'll need to build the other packages, like GCC.
+So to clear things up, that'll install Git, and the complication tools, like GCC, that you'll need to build the other packages.

 ## Installing Ruby